fishawack/core/README.md

 ### Githooks

-We need to update the githooks property in our global config to point to the hooks folder found in `config-grunt`.
+We need to update the githooks property in our global config to point to the hooks folder found in `core`.
 To do this run the following command.

 ```bash
 git config --global core.hooksPath node_modules/@fishawack/core/.githooks